Monitor Cellular Proliferation Dynamics with Flow Cytometry throughout your experiment

 The power of flow cytometry to measure cellular proliferation

-Proliferation is a common assay readout assessed by flow cytometry under normal and pathological conditions.
 In many cases, it is the readout that allows for the analysis of a compound’s effect on biological processes.

-With extensive expertise and knowledge in flow cytometry, CellCarta can phenotypically and functionally profile distinct immune cell subsets from whole blood, PBMC (peripheral blood mononuclear cells) and tissue samples by using CFSE and Ki-67.
+With extensive expertise and knowledge in flow cytometry, CellCarta can phenotypically and functionally profile distinct immune cell subsets from whole blood, PBMC (peripheral blood mononuclear cells), and tissue samples by using CFSE and Ki-67.

-CellCarta offers a qualified CFSE assay to measure cellular proliferation in response to clinical treatment and/or in vitro stimulations.
-We also use Ki-67 as an early activation marker to identify cells which have entered a new cell cycle.
+We also use Ki-67 as an early activation marker to identify cells that have entered a new cell cycle.
 The nuclear antigen Ki-67 is expressed in all active phases of the cell cycle (G1, S, G2 and M), but is absent from resting cells (G0).
-We strategically combine additional cell surface and intracellular markers to these assays to provide complete and broad insights about cell subsets.

 Applications: